microsoft/Federal-Business-Applications/demos/transcript-demo-power+azure/developer-guide.md

 # Developer Guide

 This document is for developers to help them understand *how* the solution works.
-Note: not every single control will be detailed.  (e.g. controls like Back buttons will not be explained.)
+Note: not every single control will be detailed.  (e.g. controls like back buttons will not be explained.)

 ## Contents
 - [Demo Transcript app (canvas)](#Demo-Transcript-app-canvas)